griffithlab/rnabio.org/_posts/0009-08-01-Integrated_Assignment_Answers.md

 du -h $RNA_INT_ALIGN_DIR/*.bam
 ```

-In order to make visualization easier, we're going to merge each of our bams into one using the following commands.
+In order to make visualization easier, merge the replicate bams for each sample (transfected vs control) into one BAM using the following commands.
 Make sure to index these bams afterwards to be able to view them on IGV.

 ```bash
 #merge the bams for visulization purposes
 cd $RNA_INT_ALIGN_DIR